 British Columbia’s residents and visitors have enumerable options when it comes to choosing a provincial or national park to visit.
-Boating and watersports buffs can check out the BC Parks & Parks Canada website for more information on which of BC’s parks offer boating, but here’s a quick list of the top spots:
+Boating and watersports buffs can check out the BC Parks & Parks Canada website for more information on which of BC’s parks offer boating, but here’s a quick list of the top spots.

 Pacific Rim National Park Reserve: This wonder of nature offers boating, paddlings, and surfing opportunities.
 Soak up the stunning views as you paddle along the Pachena River, or catch a wave off the coast.
 You’re bound to find an activity that satisfies your inner outdoorsman.

 Northern Rocky Mountain Provincial Park: True to its name, this Provincial Park is enveloped by BC’s rocky mountain terrain.
-While you’re there, check out the turquoise waters of the Tuchodi River – the river is a hot spot for all types of outdoors activities, including boating, paddling, hunting and angling.
+While you’re there, check out the turquoise waters of the Tuchodi River.
+The river is a hot spot for all types of outdoors activities, including boating, paddling, hunting and angling.

 MacMillan Provincial Park & Cameron Lake: Cameron lake is bordered by MacMillan Provincial Park and Cathedral Grove on its West side and Cameron Lake Resort to the East.
 Cathedral Grove is a centuries old string of Douglas Firs, some of which are up to 29 ft around!
-Take a stroll through the trails in this amazing ecosystem, or head to the other side of the lake to Cameron Lake Resort for boating, swimming and paddling activities.
+Take a stroll through the trails in this amazing ecosystem, or head to the other side of the lake to Cameron Lake Resort.
+Enjoy boating, swimming and paddling activities.

 WHERE TO GO FISHING IN BRITISH COLUMBIA